 We are surrounded by big data, which are waiting to be analyzed and used.
 Big data are real data, such as automobile driving data and space observation data, generated from real world measurement and observation, social data derived from social media, e.g., Twitter and Instagram, and open data published by highly public groups, e.g., weather data and evacuation location data.
-These are generally called social big data (SBD) [9] [11].
+These are generally called social Yukio Yamamoto Japan Aerospace Exploration Agency Sagamihara, Kanagawa Email:yamamoto.yukio@jaxa.jp big data (SBD) [1].
 Furthermore, SBD are inherently represented by multimedia (MM).
-By integrating and analyzing social big data, new knowledge can be obtained, which is expected to bring new value to society.
+By integrating and analyzing social big data, new knowledge can be obtained, which is expected to bring new value to society [2] [3].